sullewarehouse/ServerSetup/LSS.md

 ```

 You can now use a terminal on another system to connect to the server via SSH
+Use the command `hostname -I` to get your servers IP address
 ```
 ssh [username]@[ip-address]
 ```
-You can use the command `hostname -I` to get your servers IP address

 Install speedtest and test server connection speed
 ```